 - Navigate on your local computer to the folder where your cloned copy of the repository is located:

-cd documentationThis directory contains your local copy of the AREDN™ documentation, and all of your document editing should be done while you are in this directory or its subdirectories.
+cd documentationThis directory contains your local copy of the AREDN® documentation, and all of your document editing should be done while you are in this directory or its subdirectories.

-The workflow for contributing documentation is identical to the workflow for contributing code which is described in the file titled How to Use GitHub for AREDN, a copy of which you already have in your new local repository.
-Refer to that document for additional information about contributing AREDN™ documentation.
+The workflow for contributing documentation is described in the file titled How to Use GitHub for AREDN, a copy of which you will have in your new local repository.
+Refer to that document for additional information about contributing AREDN® documentation.

-master.
 Your local editing branch name can be anything that makes sense to you as you add topics to the documentation.
-AREDN™ documentation is written using the reStructuredText markup language and your text is saved in “rst” files.
-Before committing your changes, be sure to test your rst files locally to ensure they will render correctly.
+AREDN® documentation is written using the reStructuredText markup language and your text is saved in “rst” files.
+Before committing your changes, be sure to test your rst files locally using Sphinx to ensure they will render correctly.

-After you create a Pull Request on GitHub, the AREDN™ team will review your changes.
-Once your documentation contributions are committed to the AREDN™ GitHub repository, a webhook automatically updates and builds the latest docs for viewing and exporting on ReadTheDocs.org.
+After you create a Pull Request on GitHub, the AREDN® team will review your changes.
+Once your documentation contributions are committed to the AREDN® GitHub repository, a webhook automatically updates and builds the latest docs for viewing and exporting on ReadTheDocs.org.
 All contributions that are included by the AREDN® team in the documentation set will be covered by the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license held by Amateur Radio Emergency Data Network, Inc.